beginning of content

 How can the spread of yellow fever be prevented?

 Yellow fever is a nationally notifiable disease in Australia.
-If you are diagnosed with yellow fever, your doctor will tell your local public health unit.
+If your doctor diagnoses yellow fever, they will tell your local public health unit and you will need to stay in quarantine (a special area away from other people).

 Severe yellow fever can cause organ failure and death.